 St Mary’s Prayer Box

 A Prayer Box is now available and ready to be used.
-It has been set up by Christian Union and Mrs Shah following a request from Student Voice.
+It has been set up by Christian Union and Miss Taylor following a request from Student Voice.
 The box can be found to the left of the entrance to the main hall.
 It is for the whole community to use as and when anyone wishes.
 A note pad and pen have been left by the box so that students, staff and visitors to the school can write their prayers onto the note paper and then place them into the box.
 The prayers will then be blessed during collective worship by the clergy.